RobFairclough/jokerRank/readme.md

 ## ideas

-// user submit quotes / author
+// user submit quotes / author - post submit page

-// voting on quotes
+// voting on quotes - page for this

 // sort by score, new

 // share

+//